-In weighing the tradeoffs between reducing pressure versus conducting in-line inspections at higher pressure, we agree with POC that leaving Line 1600 in transmission service at 512 psig is a reasonable outcome in the short-term.
-However, once short-term issues are resolved, the MAOP of Line 1600 should be further reduced as soon as practicable while maintaining reliability.
-Before making a final determination regarding if and when the Commission should lower the MAOP of Line 1600 to 320 psig, the potential for replacing the projected 25 MMcfd capacity reduction associated with an MAOP of 320 psig for Line 1600 should be explored via an RFO, and the status of Line 1600 pipeline records as "traceable, verifiable, and complete," should be decided which may help inform various interim, short-term, and long-term safety actions moving forward.
+In weighing the tradeoffs between reducing pressure versus conducting in line inspections at higher pressure, we agree with POC that leaving Line 1600 in transmission service at 512 psig is a reasonable outcome in the short-term.
+Before making a final determination regarding if and when the Commission should derate Line 1600 to 320 psig, the potential for replacing the projected 25 MMcfd capacity deficit associated with derating Line 1600 should be explored via an RFO, and the status of Line 1600 pipeline records as "traceable, verifiable, and complete," should be decided which may help inform various interim, short-term, and long-term safety actions moving forward.

 Therefore, until the above issues are addressed, the best short-term course is to keep line at current 512 psig or MAOP, and direct the development of a hydrostatic pressure test plan consistent with Pub.
 Util.
-Code § 958, especially if recordkeeping practices are found deficient
+Code § 958, especially if recordkeeping practices are found deficient.
+Over time, if the line passes the hydrostatic pressure test inspection the line could be kept at the 512 psig level.
+If the line fails the hydrostatic pressure test, then the impacted segments should be repaired and/or replaced.
 The Applicants have stated that Line 1600 could remain at 512 psig until 2023, when they originally planned Line 3602 to be operational.
-However, on the Commission's behalf, SED is authorized to lower the pressure of Line 1600 to 320 psig or other "safe" MAOP to address known safety anomalies that expert witnesses raise.
-Or this action may not be necessary given the long-term gas forecasts that predict declining gas demand over time.
+However, within its existing authority, the Commission and/or SED could consider derating to 320 psig to address known safety anomalies that UCAN's witnesses raise.
+Or this action may not be necessary given the long term gas forecasts that predict declining gas demand over time.
 However, as ORA points out, federal, state and Commission requirements must be adhered to even though "reasonable," "cost-effective" and "prudency" arguments may suggest otherwise.
 In the meantime, until the long-term disposition of Line 1600 is determined, the Applicants shall continue to adhere to existing statutory requirements and work with SED to ensure a safe MAOP of the line.
 Applicants shall also work with ED to ensure an appropriate response to Advice Letter proposals for alternate supply as needed.